stormasm/spanish/livinglanguage/lesson31.md

 * cuantos kilometros hay de aqui a albuquerque - how many kilometers from here to abq
 * como puedo ir desde aqui a socorro - how do I get to socorro from here
 * siga este camino - follow this road
+---
+* puede usted decirme como ir a las vegas -- can you tell me how I can get to las vegas
+* como se va a este lugar -- how do you get to this place
+* cual es el camino mas corto para ir a salem -- what is the shortest way to get to salem
+* que camino debo tomar -- which road must I take